Thinkers360

 February 24, 2025

-Where DOGE has received criticism is in the planning.
-You’ll often hear that DOGE lack oversight.
-This was always Elon Musk's approach - 'move fast and break things'.
+The Elon Musk approach has always emphasized 'move fast and break things'.
 He executes from principle rather than catering to the exceptions.
 And when you move at this speed, you're guaranteed to break things.
-DOGE is an iterative process.
-He'll soon realize that government is a completely different world and that removing these processes, manual or not, can bring some amount of risk.
+While DOGE focuses on removing layers of bureaucracy, this can bring some amount of risk to how government departments function.

 See publication